 - TCP 2003 and 8126, and UDP 8125 ports open in the firewall to accept connections from PCF and services networks.
 Ports 2003 and 8125 are used to receive metrics.
 TCP 8126 is necessary for Load Balancer health checks.

 Altoros Heartbeat for PCF has the following requirements:

 - Installation of the collectd add-on for PCF to enable PCF component VMs and the VMs of any other BOSH-deployed services expose system metrics to Heartbeat.
 For more information, see Installing collectd Add-on for PCF.

-- (Optional) To enable collection of JMX metrics from Java apps, the Altoros Heartbeat for PCF requires a custom Java buildpack.
+- (Optional) If you want to enable collection of JMX metrics from Java apps, you will need a custom Java buildpack for Altoros Heartbeat for PCF.
 For more information, see JMXTrans Agent Integration.

-- (Optional) To enable collection of custom application metrics, integration of a StatsD library into the app’s code is required.
+- (Optional) If you want to enable collection of custom application metrics, you must integrate a StatsD library into the app’s code.
 For more information, see StatsD Integration.

 The Altoros Heartbeat for PCF tile has the following limitations:

 - Offline buildpack for collecting JMX metrics is unavailable.
 Only the online version of the buildpack from this GitHub repository can be used to collect JMX metrics from Java apps.